-7.1 What considerations apply to collaborative improvements?
+7.1 What considerations should parties consider when dealing with collaborative improvements?

 If not otherwise regulated, collaborative improvements belong to the respective inventors of such improvement, whereas the ownership of the basis technology will not change following such improvements.
 The ownership, and eventually licences regarding the use of such collaborative improvements, is therefore usually regulated precisely and meticulously in the respective agreements containing the regularities for the collaboration.